django-auth-ldap/django-auth-ldap/docs/source/permissions.rst

 ---------------

 The second way to turn LDAP group memberships into permissions is to mirror the groups themselves.
+This approach has some important disadvantages and should be avoided if possible.
+For one thing, membership will only be updated when the user authenticates, which may be especially inappropriate for sites with long session timeouts.

 If :setting:`AUTH_LDAP_MIRROR_GROUPS` is ``True``, then every time a user logs in, :class:`~django_auth_ldap.backend.LDAPBackend` will update the database with the user's LDAP groups.
-Any group that doesn't exist will be created and the user's Django group membership will be updated to exactly match his LDAP group membership.
-Note that if the LDAP server has nested groups, the Django database will end up with a flattened representation.
+Any group that doesn't exist will be created and the user's Django group membership will be updated to exactly match their LDAP group membership.
+If the LDAP server has nested groups, the Django database will end up with a flattened representation.
 For group mirroring to have any effect, you of course need :class:`~django.contrib.auth.backends.ModelBackend` installed as an authentication backend.

-The main difference between this approach and :setting:`AUTH_LDAP_FIND_GROUP_PERMS` is that :setting:`AUTH_LDAP_FIND_GROUP_PERMS` will query for LDAP group membership either for every request or according to the cache timeout.
-With group mirroring, membership will be updated when the user authenticates.
-This may not be appropriate for sites with long session timeouts.
+By default, we assume that LDAP is the sole authority on group membership; if you remove a user from a group in LDAP, they will be removed from the corresponding Django group the next time they log in.
+It is also possible to have django-auth-ldap ignore some Django groups, presumably because they are managed manually or through some other mechanism.
+If :setting:`AUTH_LDAP_MIRROR_GROUPS` is a list of group names, we will manage these groups and no others.
+If :setting:`AUTH_LDAP_MIRROR_GROUPS_EXCEPT` is a list of group names, we will manage all groups except those named;
+:setting:`AUTH_LDAP_MIRROR_GROUPS` is ignored in this case.

 Non-LDAP Users